abrahan-dev/learning-to-code/README.md

 Mostly ~~ugly~~ code I have written while learning something new following tutorials and documentation.

-Also a few formation projects.
+Also a few formation projects, random stuff and some technical tests.